Ordinance No. 960110: Genoa-Oceola Sewer & Water Authority Water Use and Rate Ordinance

 - 11.1.4 All water meters existing and installed before the adoption of this Ordinance shall be maintained at the expense of the property owner and/or tenant.

-- 11.1.5 Each water meter shall be served by its own water connection and water service pipe unless another system incorporating exterior valves to control water flow to each meter is approved
+- 11.1.5 Each water meter shall be served by its own water connection and water service pipe unless another system incorporating exterior valves to control water flow to each meter is approved by the Authority.

 11.2 Water Meters; Type; Size Determination